robin-thomas/flyt/README.md

 **You can view the swagger docs for the APIs used here**: https://flyt.robinthomas2591.now.sh/swagger

+##### Calculating the Policy maturity payment:
+The policy maturity payment is calculated based on the delay, cancellation of the flight and the insurance products againt which the user has insured for.

+**Max possible payment is set to the cancellation rate (which is 1 ETH).**

+Once the total delay (including the departure and arrival) is calculated, then the total payment is calculated by the following stub:
+- first 15 minutes delay are paid at a rate of 0.001 ETH per minute
+- next 30 minutes are paid at a rate of 0.002 ETH per minute
+- next 60 minutes are paid at a rate of 0.003 ETH per minute
+- next 120 minutes are paid at a rate of 0.004 ETH per minute

 ### Blockchain
 Our smart contract (Flyt.sol) is deployed to Ropsten ethereum testnet.